 - Encourage communication; to avoid the rumour mill communicate much more often and clearly than normal.

 - Believe in the change and speak up; show your enthusiasm and be creative about the new opportunities that change always brings

 At Natural Talent our Change Management Programmes are highly practical and involve assessing and developing key Leadership and Management Competencies and Behaviours.
 In addition to the training on strategy and vision, we emphasise the importance of leaders and managers ‘walking the talk’ and increasing their general activities during times of high growth, uncertainty and change.

 Equally important is the need to improve skills in Communication, including Active Listening, Open Questioning and giving Feedback, as well as creating a Positive Mental Attitude by working on individual exercises, identifying Leadership Styles and levels of Emotional Intelligence.
 Managers and teams work on real life business scenarios to build their Resilience levels and cope better with uncertainty, pressure and change.

-Clients who have experienced our Change Management Programmes have observed excellent ROI with many tangible results, including individual team members being promoted, a significant reduction in employee absence, an increase in employee engagement, as well as greater productivity and an overall improvement in morale.
+Clients who have experienced our Change Management and Executive Coaching Programmes have observed excellent ROI with many tangible results, including individual team members being promoted, a significant reduction in employee absence, an increase in employee engagement, as well as greater productivity and an overall improvement in morale.

 Stay positive, stay safe!

 If you would like to know more about this topic or other leadership and management issues, s or to book any of the following services, please contact me: